Quantum kinetic theory with interactions for massive vector bosons: Rewriting expectation values

 In this appendix we show how to express the expectation value of an arbitrary operator in terms of the ``in''-Wigner function \eqref{W_in_def}.
 Consider a general operator $\hat{O}$ acting in the Hilbert space.
 Inserting Eq. \eqref{completeness}, we can express its statistical average as

+Note that, to arrive at this expression, we assume that the density matrix commutes with the number operator of ``in''-state particles \cite{DeGroot:1980dk}.
 The next task is to express the matrix element of the density matrix through expectation values of bilinear products of creation and annihilation operators.
 For this we first compute, using the cyclicity of the trace,

 The inversion of this relation, proven in Ref. \cite{DeGroot:1980dk}, gives

 which we may insert into Eq. \eqref{O_exp} to obtain

 Introducing a new summation index, $j\coloneqq n+m$, and using the fact that $\sum_{n=0}^\infty \sum_{m=0}^\infty \equiv \sum_{j=0}^\infty \sum_{m=0}^j$, we arrive at